 That was when I heard His voice speak something to me I never thought I’d hear:

 But isn’t Jesus the “Wonderful Counselor”?
 Surely I don’t need to see any ACTUAL therapist!

 But the intrusive thoughts became much worse.
 I couldn’t ignore the need for help anymore.
 So I googled my local Christian counseling center and made my first appointment.

 I got placed with my therapist, and I am so incredibly grateful that I listened to that little whisper that told me to see a therapist.
 Yes, I have Jesus.
 Yes, I also have a therapist.
 And guess what, I am thriving!

 I have found since starting therapy that my ability to deal with anxious thoughts and other similar experiences has not only benefitted me in my daily life, but also my spiritual journey as well.
 Navigating my mental health challenges with the assistance of a professional has genuinely made me a better human being.

 Why is the church so anti-therapy?

 I don’t think you can blame the church as a whole for the stigma against mental health.
-I believe mental health issues are frowned upon societally, secular and religious equally.
+I believe mental health issues have a negative stigma societally, secular and religious equally.

 In the church, though, going to therapy could seem like a slap in the face to God’s power over your issues.
 It could seem like you are just not praying or reading enough to get over your issue and heal in the way Jesus wants you to.